farrynk/rulebook/docs/5_transactions.md

 ## 5.6	Promotion/Relegation

-- **5.6.1**&emsp;If a player is promoted pre-draft, they must remain on the team they were promoted to unless they are cut.
+- **5.6.1**&emsp;If a player is promoted pre-draft, the franchise that drafted the player cannot demote that player.

-    - **5.6.1.1**&emsp;If they are cut, they will go on waivers for their original tier and they are eligible to play for their original tier again for any franchise.
-They are then eligible to play for the tier they were promoted from for the franchise they started on, but that franchise must still wait two match days before they can sign them again.
+    - **5.6.1.1**&emsp;If the player is cut, they will become an FA and go on waivers for their original tier.

+    - **5.6.1.2**&emsp;The franchise that cut the player cannot sign them for 2 MDs or use them as a sub.
+This franchise cannot claim them on waivers.

 - **5.6.2**&emsp;If a player is promoted post-draft, they will remain on the team they were promoted to unless they are cut or demoted.
+If they are cut they will go onto waivers in their original tier.

 - **5.6.3**&emsp;A player can only be demoted one tier at a time.
 This means that a player cannot be relegated from the Elite tier to the Prospect tier, for example.
 Refer to [Section 4.1.2](4_league-processes.md#41-general-league-notes) for tier hierarchy.